Generative modeling of granular flow on inclined planes using conditional flow matching

-Note that on the left side ($-x$ direction) of the retaining plate, an initial granular packing is created with approximately 95000 particles.
+Note that on the left side ($-x$ direction) of the retaining plate, an initial granular packing is created with approximately $95,000$ particles.
 The particle diameter follows a uniform distribution that varies from $0.8d$ to $1.2d$, where the average diameter, $d$, is 2.0~mm.
 The retaining wall is used to hold the particles during initial granular packing and keep them static before the simulation starts (shown as the $t=0$ frame in Figure \ref{fig:dem}(b)).
 The particle-particle and particle-wall friction coefficients are 0.2 and 0.5, respectively.
 At $t = 0$, the retaining plate is removed to release the granular system to flow along the channel and eventually deposit on the plane \#1 (Figure \ref{fig:dem}(b)).
 It should be noted that plane \#1 in this research is covered by a layer of uniformly fixed spherical particles with a diameter of 4 mm, which generates a rough and rigid surface.